shivam-patel151/demo/README.md

 # demo
-This is may first repository
+This is may first Git repository
+Author - Shivam Patel